Free early access

 Landlord Wise includes rent records, expense records, EOFY statement generation and a separate depreciation section for Division 40 and Division 43 tracking.
 Depreciation schedules are separate from the EOFY statement and should be reviewed with an accountant before deciding what to claim.

-How Landlord Wise Helps SA Self-Managing Landlords
+How Landlord Wise Helps Australian Self-Managing Landlords

 Landlord Wise is built for Australian self-managing landlords who want clearer workflows and better records.